 Thousands hit Israel's streets to protest "scary" new government under Benjamin Netanyahu

-Sarah, 15, and her friend Noam joined the protest in Tel Aviv alongside some 80,000 others last weekend.
+Sarah, 15, and her friend Noam joined the protest in Tel Aviv alongside thousands of others last weekend.
 She told CBS News they would consider moving to a different country if some of the changes suggested by the hardline coalition members were enacted.

 Netanyahu's government has also proposed reforms to the country's supreme court that could undermine the independence of the nation's judiciary, allowing politicians to potentially overrule court decisions.
 That, critics say, is a direct threat to Israel's democratic system of checks and balances and could benefit Netanyahu himself as he faces an ongoing trial over alleged corruption.